eronsaxon/eronsaxon.github.io/about.md

 <Br>

-Purpose: Organic Chemist seeking for a job in the field of chemistry.
+Purpose: Organic Chemist seeking a job in the field of chemistry.

 <Br>